atsushieno/resident-midi-keyboard/README.md

 ResidentMIDIKeyboard for Android is a virtual MIDI keyboard application for Android.
 It supports MIDI 1.0 and 2.0 (June 2023 Updates, in "almost" standard compliant way).

+It works both as (1) a MIDI client keyboard that can connect to MIDI output devices, as well as (2) a virtual MIDI keyboard that DAWs can connect to it to receive MIDI input events.

 It supports "Expression Mode": instead of switching keys on the dragged loations, we can send pitchbend messages for horizontal dragging, per-note pitchbend messags for vertical dragging, and polyphonic (key) pressures for pressure changes on the device.

 (Note: per-note pitchbend works only on MIDI2 mode, and even on MIDI2 mode there is not really a MIDI device that supports per-note pitchbend, as far as @atsushieno knows as of July 2023.)